geleouet/egaetanCode4LPostMortem/README.md

 If no blocking strategy, I will try to complete my samples.
 I added a special condition to fulfill the biggest sample when the opponent was away from molecules.

-I mainly choose to pick molecules from the color I need the most.
+I mainly choose to pick first molecules from the color I need the most.

 ### Anticipation
 One of the biggest improvements in leaderboard ranking comes from anticipating.